mansakrishna23/BedMappingPINN/models/Upernavik-Validation-15km/readme.md

 #### Validation Experiment: Coupling mass balance (MB) and stress balance (SB)
-PINNs (MB+SB) trained, with different random seeds, for the Upernavik region using only a subset of ice thickness training data, spaced at ~15 km apart
+PINNs (V1) trained, with different random seeds, for the Upernavik region using only a subset of ice thickness training data, spaced at ~15 km apart

 Each subfolder contains the following files:
 - **history.json** : the PINN training history